walkingriver/walkingriver.github.io/_posts/2021-01-6-prettier.md

 published: false
 ---

 I have been resisting installing and using Prettier for a long time now, mostly because I was happy enough with the job VS Code does formatting my code.
 Then over the Christmas break, my son convinced me to install it.
-After he did, he said, "Now open an HTML file and I'll show you something you aren't going to like."
+After I did, he said, "Now open an HTML file and I'll show you something you aren't going to like."
+Sure, now he tells me!
+That struck me as ominous, but I decided to go along for the ride.

 <!--more-->

-A natural salesman he is not.

 We opened an HTML file and immediately reformatted the file using Prettier's default settings.
 Near the top of the file was a block of HTML rendering an unordered list, representing a navigation menu.